 The homepage is one of the first points of contact many visitors will have with your business.
 That’s why you want to capitalize on the opportunity to win them over before they leave and never visit your site again.
+That’s an important ecommerce lead generation tactic.
 In order to increase the duration of a session and the number of pages clicked during a session, here are some key elements to increase engagement on your homepage:

 Simple and clear description of what your business is and how it works.